uccser/cs-unplugged/docs/source/other/setup_virtual_machine.rst

-Setting up a virtual machine
+Setting up a Virtual Machine
 =================================================

 The following steps are just one way to set up an Linux virtual machine